dismantl/qubes-forward-gui/README.md

 # Limitations
 - Now only TCP rules supported
-- Now only temporary rules may be created
+- Now only temporary rules could be created
 - Unstable now, may contains some bugs/errors

 # Install